Join Our Team

 - Experienced.
 You are an accomplished, long-standing journalist and/or copywriter with a portfolio of written content for the travel sector, such as magazine feature articles, travel guides, blog posts and website copy.

 - Published.
-You can demonstrate your vast experience contributing to major travel and lifestyle publications, including travel magazines, national newspapers, country/city guides and travel/tourism brands.
+You can demonstrate your vast experience contributing to major travel and lifestyle publications, including travel magazines, national newspapers, country/city guidebooks and travel/tourism brands.

 - Well-travelled.
 You have a passion for travelling, with extensive personal travel experience across at least three different continents.
 Ideally, you’ll also have lived abroad for some time.